vidjil/vidjil/doc/user.md

 to see in itself.
 In a typical dataset with about 10<sup>6</sup> reads, even in the presence of a dominant clone, there can be 10<sup>4</sup> or 10<sup>5</sup> different clones detected.
 A dominant clone can have thousands or even more reads.

-There are ways to retrieve the full list of clones and reads (for example by launching the command-line program), but, for most of the cases, one may want to focus on some clones with their consensus sequences.
+For most of the cases, one may want to focus on some clones with their consensus sequences, Vidjil allows both:
+- to fully study these "top clones"
+- to study the distribution of the "smaller clones"
+- when this is needed, to retrieve the full list of clones and/or reads

 ## The "top" slider in the "filter" menu